OssamaMahmoud/2-Step-Microcirculation-Vessel-Detector/README.md

     - Otherwise install python from here. https://www.python.org/downloads/release/python-377/
 ## Running ##
 - Download or clone repository
--
+- Run pip install -r requirements.txt in the project directory
-- Now run the VesselDetector.exe
+- Now you can run the VesselDetector.exe

 To use APPLICATION:
 - Press browse button, then select target Experiment video file (.avi)